yogitagoel/amazon-clone/README.md

 # amazon-clone
- this is amazon clone website
+ This is my first project.I have learnt html and css till this project and have made this.This clone website is a non working website.